swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

             -f kubernetes/service.yaml
 ```

+!!! tip "Prevent the auto-commit from re-triggering the workflow"

+    Without `[skip ci]` in the commit message, pushing the updated `dvc.lock` back
+    to the pull request branch would create a new `pull_request` event and re-run
+    the whole `train-and-report` job on the self-hosted runner, wasting compute
+    resources on a result that has already been validated.

 Here, the following should be noted:

-* the `train-report` job runs on the self-hosted runner on pull requests.
+* the `train-and-report` job runs on the self-hosted runner on pull requests.
 It
   trains the model and DVC pushes the trained model to the remote bucket.
+* the updated `dvc.lock` file is automatically committed back to the pull
+  request branch with `[skip ci]` in the commit message to prevent the workflow
+  from re-running.
 * the `publish-and-deploy` runs on the main runner when merging pull requests.
   It retrieves the model with DVC, containerizes then deploys the model artifact.